strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 Key specifications:

-* Service contacts are in scope for inclusion in this report if they occurred within the reporting period and are not flagged as ‘No Show’.
+* Service contacts are in scope for inclusion in this report if they occurred within the reporting period and are not flagged as ‘No Show’
 * KPI is measured as the percentage of service contacts which are culturally appropriate
-* A culturally appropriate service is defined as one that is delivered by
-  a service provider that is recorded as of ATSI origin, or employed by an Aboriginal Community Controlled Health Service or has indicated that they have completed a recognised training programme in the delivery of culturally safe services to ATSI peoples.
+* A culturally appropriate service is defined as one that is delivered by a service provider that is recorded as of ATSI origin, or employed by an Aboriginal Community Controlled Health Service or has indicated that they have completed a recognised training programme in the delivery of culturally safe services to ATSI peoples

 .. _category-app-3: